tmdict/tmdict/data/content/page/tmdict/site/site.ja.md

 ### ニュース

+**2022-11-27**

+_Katatuki Kouhon_, or TYPE-MOON Manuscript (型月稿本), is a book released at Comiket 100 by Nasu and Takeuchi’s doujin group Takebouki.
+The book is a compilation of designs and settings of various TYPE-MOON works, including <em>Tsukihime R</em>’s world and character setting, both of which have been added to our database.

+- Added Katatuki Kouhon World & Tsukihime Character Setting (Japanese/English/Chinese).

+**2022-03-27**

+We’ve recently launched a small side project for the game Genshin Impact: [genshin.tmdict.com](https://genshin.tmdict.com/).
+It comes with a Character Build Guide, Daily Commission Achievement Tracker, and more!

 **2022-02-23**

-TMdict’s data and source code is now open to public on GitHub.
+TMdict’s data and source code is now [open to public on GitHub](https://github.com/tmdict/tmdict).
 Feel free to take a look around, update translations (requires a GitHub account), contribute, or download a copy of the site for offline access!

 - Opened up tmdict GitHub repository.